WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 ![alt text](https://github.com/WillemBonnaffe/NODEBNGM/blob/main/examples/MEE_2023/fig_graphical_abstract_1.png)

+## Outcome

-The output of the approach are:
+The outputs of the approach are:
 * interpolations of the state and dynamics of the variables
 * effects and contributions of each variables to the dynamics of the other variables